awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-install-linux.md

    The script downloads and installs the latest version of `pip` and another required package named `setuptools`\.

-1. Run the script with Python:
+1. Run the script with Python\.

    ```
    $ python3 get-pip.py --user